 - When I was a boy I used to think that strong meant having big muscles, great physical power, but the longer I live, the more I realize that real strength has much more to do with what is not seen.
 Real strength has to do with helping others.
 [Fred Rogers.]

-This page focuses on political strength, or strength in numbers fortified by unity.
+There are several kinds of strength, including physical strength, inner strength, and political strength, or strength in numbers fortified by unity.
 Among the most moving examples of this was the march on Washington in August of 1963, when Martin Luther King delivered his “I Have a Dream” speech.
 Leaders and would-be leaders aspire to that example to this day.

 Union movements from across the world offer one of many illustrations of the power of unity and cohesion.
 Mainly, the story of labor is a study in raw power through organization.
 Labor movements have been tainted by internal corruption and have been single-minded in their pursuit of countervailing power for the workers in their sector of the economy.